Russia hopes for the best in strategic stability dialogue with US, senior diplomat says

 GENEVA, October 1. /TASS/.
 Russia is prepared for the worst at the strategic stability talks with the United States, but hopes for the best, Russian Deputy Foreign Minister Sergey Ryabkov said at a public discussion in the Geneva Center for Security Policy (GCSP) on Friday.

+"We are prepared for the worst but surely hope for the better," he said.

-According to the senior diplomat, Russia still believes there is a chance that a pragmatic approach will prevail and the US will cooperate with Moscow in order to find balanced and mutually acceptable solutions.
+According to the senior diplomat, Russia still believes "that there is a chance for a pragmatic approach to prevail and for the US to engage with Russia <…> to seek balanced and mutually acceptable solutions."

-Previously, a second round of Russian-US consultations on strategic stability was held in Geneva.
+Previously, the second round of Russian-US consultations on strategic stability was held in Geneva.